The Best Ways to Pay Online (Safely)

 Even if you're not liable for charges, credit card fraud can be a hassle.
 If you use your credit for everyday personal or business expenses, you'll need to pay another way while waiting for a new card with a new number to arrive.
 As well, you'll have to update account information for any recurring bills paid with the card.

 Third-party payment services also are a good option for online shopping.
-PayPal is arguably one of the most popular services, but others such as Google Pay exist.
+PayPal is arguably one of the most popular services, but others are also growing in popularity such Apple Pay, Google Pay, Amazon Pay, Venmo, Payoneer, and more.
 These services can provide an extra layer of safety.
 Instead of providing your credit card number or bank account information to every website where you shop, you provide it only to the payment service, which you use for online purchases.
 If you shop at numerous sites or sites you’re unfamiliar with, it’s wise to reduce the number of places where hackers can find your information.

 Use a credit card to fund payment services whenever possible.
 That way, if there is a dispute and the payment service doesn’t decide in your favor, you also can dispute the charges with your credit card company where you might have better luck.